-The City will also provide ongoing assistance to CDBG-funded agencies as needed to help them maintain their eligibility for full funding.
+The City will also provide ongoing assistance to CDBG and/or HOME-funded agencies as needed to help them maintain their eligibility for full funding.
 The City may provide additional (beyond 40 hours) technical assistance if, in the opinion of the City Manager, staff time is available.